 Business = Business/Law Firm who invested in Hona

-Hona (Business) Org = Hona Account owned by the Business
+Hona (Business) Org = Hona Org managed by the Business

 Business User = An individual account within a Hona Business Org

-Hona Client = Hona Client Portal interface where Clients can interact with Hona features
+Hona Portal = Digital interface where Clients interact with Hona features configured by Business

-"Project" is used interchangeably with "case" and "matter"
+"Project" is the Hona term used to define "case" or "matter"

 CMS = Case Management Software (often used interchangeably with CRM)

-Messages = 2-way messages sent through Hona's 2-Way Messaging feature (typically sent via text)
+Messages = Back and forth text messages between Business and Lead/Client, delivered through Hona's 2-Way Messaging feature

 Overview